dentarg/auth0-blog/_posts/2017-12-21-the-complete-guide-to-deploying-javascript-applications-part-1.markdown

 Heroku is a cloud platform that helps you deploy and host your applications the modern way.
 It does all the heavy-lifting for you.
 Let's quickly take a look at how to deploy and maintain a Node.js application on heroku.

-Heroku runs a first class experience for Node.js so every developer can run successful production apps.
+Heroku runs a first-class experience for Node.js so every developer can run successful production apps.

 If you don't have an account, go ahead and create one on [heroku.com](https://www.heroku.com/).
-Go ahead and install the [heroku cli](https://devcenter.heroku.com/articles/heroku-cli).
+Go ahead and install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).

 > Heroku runs your Node.js app in a dyno, a smart container which provides a modern stack with your choice of web server and runtime.

 Clone the backend from [GitHub](https://github.com/auth0-blog/jsbackend).

 Heroku looks for a [Procfile](https://devcenter.heroku.com/articles/procfile).
-If no `Procfile` exists for the Node.js app, Heroku wull attempt to start a default web process via the `start script` in your `package.json`.
+If no `Procfile` exists for the Node.js app, Heroku will attempt to start a default web process via the `start script` in your `package.json`.
 In our app's backend, we have a `start script`.

 ![JavaScript Deploy - Start Script](https://cdn.auth0.com/blog/jsdeploy/startscript.png)

->Note: A Procfile is a text file in the root directory of your application that defines process types and explicitly declares what command should be executed to start your app on heroku.
+>Note: A Procfile is a text file in the root directory of your application that defines process types and explicitly declares what command should be executed to start your app on Heroku.

 You can go ahead to upload the project to your [GitHub](https://github.com) or [Bitbucket](https://bitbucket.org) account.